 It is the personal responsibility of all players (and, in the case of juniors, i.e. players under 18 years of age, their parents or guardians) to provide their own protection equipment for playing the game of hockey.
 In line with the recommendation of England Hockey that face masks are worn at penalty corners to help prevent serious injury OCHC strongly advises junior and senior defenders to use face masks in game and in training situations.

-In light of COVID-19 we are awaiting guidance from England Hockey but we would also strongly advise against the sharing of face masks.
+In light of COVID-19 guidance from England Hockey OCHC will not be providing face masks for the coming season (2020/2021).
 This again highlights the need for junior and senior players to provide their own clearly named face mask protection.

 There is no standard for face masks and as such the club cannot recommend any particular make.
 Any provided by the club are bought from reputable manufacturers but the club is NOT responsible for any faults in the face masks, either through manufacturing, transport or wearing.